 The funding is backed by the federal government.
 The monthly price of an NFIP flood insurance policy is usually drastically lower than payments on a FEMA-provided low-interest loan would be, and securing this coverage is a good way for homeowners and renters to safeguard their investments.
 You cannot be turned down for flood insurance because you live in a high-risk area.

 How to Obtain a South Carolina Flood Insurance Policy

 Though flood insurance is offered by the federal government, it must be obtained through a qualified insurance provider.
-Getting flood insurance for your home is easy with the help of a Trusted Choice member agent.
+Getting flood insurance for your home is easy with the help of a South Carolina independent insurance agent.
 Your agent can help you determine how much coverage you need and can show you how much different coverage options will cost.

-An independent agent can do more than just help you secure a South Carolina flood insurance policy.
-Agents are available to assist you with all your insurance-related needs and will even advocate for you during the claims process if you need their assistance.
-Contact an agent for more information and to receive South carolina flood insurance quotes that will fit your needs and budget.
+An independent insurance agent can do more than just help you secure a South Carolina flood insurance policy.
+Independent insurance agents in South Carolina are available to assist you with all your insurance-related needs and can even file claims for you down the road.
+Contact a South Carolina independent insurance agent today for more information and to receive South Carolina flood insurance quotes that will fit your needs and budget.